The deal included $500 million in student loans.

 Under the terms of the agreement, Navient will acquire Earnest for $155 million in cash.
 Effective this week, Navient will suspend its remaining share repurchase program through year-end 2018 to allocate capital towards growing the education lending business and building book value.

 Navient was spun off from student lender Sallie Mae and handles student loan servicing and other activities.
-It has been acquiring companies as part of an effort to broaden its services.
+It has been acquiring companies as part of an effort to broaden its scope of services.

 The fintecharena that includes companies like Earnest and SoFi, has been a popular investment area for venture capitalists who see opportunities in taking on the conventional banking system.